satyam93sinha/conceptual-mind-maps/system_design_mind_maps/basics_freecodecamp.md

 ---

-This mind map captures the core concepts, protocols, and strategies mentioned in the article, making it easier to recall key topics relevant to system design interviews.
 For more details, explore the full article [here](https://www.freecodecamp.org/news/systems-design-for-interviews/).